Transport Quasi-Monte Carlo: Theoretical analysis

 \paragraph{Base transformation}

-The base transformation $G$ is a bijection from $[0,1]^d$ to $\R^d$.
-It applies the same univariate function $G:[0,1]\to \R$ to all the $d$ components.
+The base transformation $G$ is a bijection from the unit cube to $\R^d$.
+It applies the same univariate function $G:(0,1)\to \R$ to all the $d$ components.
 For simplicity of notation, we define

-We require $G$ to be differentiable and monotonically increasing.
+We require the univariate function $G$ to be a diffeomorphism, i.e. differentiable and strictly monotonically increasing.
 Consequently, its inverse function is well defined and corresponds to the CDF of a distribution supported on $\R$.
 For this reason, we write $G=F^{-1}$, where $F$ is the CDF of a univariate distribution on $\R$.
 We require the following conditions for $G=F^{-1}$.

 \begin{conditionC}[Condition on the base transformation] For arbitrarily small $B>0$, there exists a constant $C>0$ such that